Optimal Linear Subspace Search: Learning to Construct Fast and High-Quality Schedulers for Diffusion Models: Experiments

 \subsubsection{Experimental Settings}

 The comparative experiments consist of two parts.
 The first part is to benchmark the speed-up effect of these schedulers on open-domain image synthesis and analyze the relationship between different schedulers.
-We compare the schedulers on two popular large-scale diffusion models in research community, including Stable Diffusion\footnote{https://huggingface.co/CompVis/stable-diffusion-v1-4} and Stable Diffusion 2\footnote{https://huggingface.co/stabilityai/stable-diffusion-2-1}.
-The architecture of both models consists of a CLIP-based text encoder \cite{radford2021learning}, a U-Net \cite{ronneberger2015u}, and an autoencoder \cite{kingma2013auto}, where the U-Net is trained to capture the pattern of noise.
+We compare the schedulers on two popular large-scale diffusion models in the research community, including Stable Diffusion\footnote{https://huggingface.co/CompVis/stable-diffusion-v1-4} and Stable Diffusion 2\footnote{https://huggingface.co/stabilityai/stable-diffusion-2-1}.
+The architecture of both models consists of a CLIP-based text encoder \cite{radford2021learning}, a U-Net \cite{ronneberger2015u}, and a VAE \cite{kingma2013auto}, where the U-Net is trained to capture the pattern of noise.
 The implementation of baseline schedulers is mainly based on Diffusers \cite{von-platen-etal-2022-diffusers}.
 We randomly sample $1000$ prompts in LAION-Aesthetics V2\footnote{https://laion.ai/blog/laion-aesthetics} as the conditional information input to models.
 The guidance scale is set to $7.0$.
 The second part is to further investigate the effect of these schedulers on close-domain image synthesis.
 We fine-tune Stable Diffusion on CelebA-HQ \cite{karras2017progressive} ($256\times 256$) and LSUN-Church \cite{yu2015lsun} ($256\times 256$) for 5000 steps respectively.
 CelebA-HQ is a high-quality version of CelebA, which is a human face dataset.
 LSUN-Church is a part of LSUN and includes photos of churches.
 The training and generating process is performed without textual conditional information.
 We generate images using the fine-tuned model and compare them with real-world images in each dataset.
 In both two parts of the experiments, in order to avoid the influence of random noise on the experimental results, we use the same random seed and the same pre-generated $\boldsymbol x_T$ for every scheduler.
 For DPM-Solver and DPM-Solver++, we use their multi-step version to bring out their best generative effects.
-For OLSS, we run the complete generation process to generate $32$ images, and then let our algorithm construct the approximate process.
-Furthermore, We investigate the improvement made by the path optimization algorithm.
-The variant of OLSS that uniformly selects steps (same as DDIM) is denoted as OLSS-P.
+For OLSS, we run the complete generation process to generate $32$ images and then let our algorithm construct the approximate process.